Watching Angels Mend

 Watching Angels Mend is the second studio album by Alex Lloyd.
 It was released on 17 September 2001 by EMI Records.

-At the ARIA Music Awards of 2002, Lloyd was nominated for seven awards, and won ARIA Award for Best Male Artist.
+At the ARIA Music Awards of 2002, Lloyd was nominated for seven awards, and won Best Male Artist.

 Reception

 Daniel Werner from CMJ called the album "one of Australia's biggest homegrown albums of 2002" and "a serious contender for record of the year".